aflueckiger/KED2021/exercises/exercise_2/KED2020_exercise_2.md

 # Feedback

+Please answer the following questions at the end of your script.
+Start your answers with the # symbol to make them comments that are ignored when running the script.

 1. Do you have any questions concerning the exercise or the commands?
 2. How long did it take to solve this exercise?
 Give a fair estimation.